-Def Criteria Land use applicable Score Ref. (++) (+) 0 (-) () 3.7 Distance to nearest GP surgery Housing Site is less than 1000m from the nearest GP surgery 1000m and 4000m from the nearest Site is more than 4000m from the nearest GP surgery 3.8 Access to Strategic Road Network Employment (B class uses) immediately adjacent to the The site is within 1km of the Strategic Road Network Road Network The site is more than 10km from the Strategic Road Network 4.1 Brownfield and Greenfield Land Housing and Employment (B class uses) is previously Majority of the site is previously developed land that is neither within nor adjacent to a settlement is greenfield land adjacent to a settlement Majority of the site is greenfield land that is neither within nor adjacent to a settlement 4.2 Impact on agricultural land Housing and Employment (B class uses) the site would not result in the loss of agricultural land the site would result in the loss of Development of the site would involve loss of the best and most versatile agricultural land (grades 1-3)
+Ref.
+Criteria Land use applicable Score (++) (+) 0 (-) () 4.1 Brownfield and Greenfield Land Housing, Traveller and Employment (B class uses) Majority of the site is previously developed land within or adjacent to a settlement Majority of the site is greenfield land within a settlement Majority of the site is previously developed land that is neither within nor adjacent to a settlement Majority of the site is greenfield land adjacent to a settlement Majority of the site is greenfield land that is neither within nor adjacent to a settlement 4.2 Impact on agricultural land Housing, Traveller and Employment (B class uses) Development of the site would not result in the loss of agricultural land Development of the site would result in the loss of poorer quality agricultural land (grade 4- 5) Development of the site would involve loss of the best and most versatile agricultural land (grades 1-3)

-Def Criteria Land use applicable Score Ref. (++) (+) 0 (-) () 4.3 Housing and Employment (B class uses) Development could provide an opportunity to improve links to adjacent existing public open space or provide access to open space which is currently private.
+Criteria Land use applicable Score

+Ref. (++) (+) 0 (-) ()

+4.3 Capacity to improve access to open space Housing, Traveller and Employment (B class uses) Development could provide an opportunity to improve links to adjacent existing public open space or provide access to open space which is currently private.
+Development unlikely to involve the loss of public open space.
+Development may involve the loss of public open space but there are opportunities for on-site off- setting or mitigation.
 Development may involve the loss of public open space with no opportunities for on-site off-setting or mitigation.

-5.1 Landscape sensitivity Housing and Employment (B class uses) area of low landscape sensitivity - characteristics of the landscape are able to accommodate development without significant area of medium landscape sensitivity - characteristics of the landscape are resilient to change and able to absorb development Site falls within an area of high landscape sensitivity - characteristics of the landscape are vulnerable to change and unable to absorb development without significant character change.
-5.2 Settlement character sensitivity Housing and Employment (B class uses) Development may improve settlement character through redevelopment of a run-down site or improvement in townscape.
+Land use applicable Score Ref.
+Criteria (++) (+) 0 (-) () 5.1 Landscape sensitivity Housing, Traveller and Employment (B class uses) Site falls within an area of low landscape sensitivity - characteristics of the landscape are able to accommodate development without significant character change.
+Site falls within an area of medium landscape sensitivity - characteristics of the landscape are resilient to change and able to absorb development without significant character change.
+Site falls within an area of high landscape sensitivity - characteristics of the landscape are vulnerable to change and unable to absorb development without significant character change.
+5.2 Settlement character sensitivity Housing, Traveller and Employment (B class uses) Development may improve settlement character through redevelopment of a run-down site or improvement in townscape.
+Development is unlikely to have an effect on settlement character.
 Development could detract from the existing settlement character.
 Development is likely to substantially harm the existing settlement character.

-Def Criteria Land use applicable Score Ref. (++) (+) 0 (-) () 6.1 Topography constraints Housing and Employment (B class uses) No topography constraints are identified in the site.
+Land use applicable Score Ref.
+Criteria (++) (+) 0 (-) () 6.1 Topography constraints Housing, Traveller and Employment (B class uses) No topography constraints are identified in the site.
 Topographical constraints exist in the site but there is potential for mitigation.
-6.2a Distance to gas and oil pipelines Housing and Employment (B class uses) Gas or oil pipelines do not pose a constraint to the site. constrain part of Gas or oil pipelines pose a major constraint to development.
-They will be difficult to overcome and affect a large part of the site 6.2b Distance to constraining power lines Housing and Employment (B class uses) Power lines do not pose a constraint to the site. constrain part of Power lines pose a major constraint to development.
+Topographical constraints in the site may preclude development.
+6.2a Distance to gas and oil pipelines Housing, Traveller and Employment (B class uses) Gas or oil pipelines do not pose a constraint to the site.
+Gas or oil pipelines may constrain part of the site but there is potential for mitigation.
+Gas or oil pipelines pose a major constraint to development.
 They will be difficult to overcome and affect a large part of the site